owang1/cs81-module3b-toolkit/PREDICTIONS.md

 I predict isOdd() will return the opposite true / false results to isEven.
 It should be true when the number is odd, false when it is even.

 I predict multiply() will multiply the two numbers given as arguments.
 For instance, if you give 3 & 4 as arguments it should return 12.

+I predict divide() will divide the first number by the second number.
+It will probably have a special result when divided by 0, maybe NaN?